Is Thomas Kralow a Scam or Does He Offer a Legitimate Trading Education Program?

 The Wrap Up – Is Thomas Kralow’s Trading Program a Scam or Legit?

-It’s not just some basic course that promises success within a few days and teaches a couple simple candlestick patterns.
+It’s not just some short, lousy course that promises success within a few days and teaches a couple simple candlestick patterns.
 If trading success were that simple, everybody would be making money hand over fist.
 But the truth is that candlestick patterns are only a small fraction of what you need to understand for durable trading success.
 There’s no single “secret ingredient”.

 Overall, the complete transparency and comprehensive curriculum are second to none: